MaterializeInc/materialize/doc/user/content/manage/dbt/development-workflows.md

    hydrate before you can safely cut over.
-Use the `run-operation` command to invoke the [`deploy_await`](https://github.com/MaterializeInc/materialize/blob/main/misc/dbt-materialize/dbt/include/materialize/macros/deploy/deploy_await.sql) macro, which periodically polls the cluster readiness status, and waits for all objects to have a **lag of less than 1 second** to return successfully.
+Use the `run-operation` command to invoke the [`deploy_await`](https://github.com/MaterializeInc/materialize/blob/main/misc/dbt-materialize/dbt/include/materialize/macros/deploy/deploy_await.sql) macro, which periodically polls the cluster readiness status, and waits for all objects to be fully hydrated and have a lag less than the specified tolerance.

     ```bash
     dbt run-operation deploy_await
     ```

-    The default poll interval is `15` seconds, but can be configured to a different value by passing the `poll_interval=<value>` argument in the macro invocation.
+    By default, `deploy_await` waits for all objects to have a **lag of less than 1 second** before returning successfully.
+You can customize this behavior with the following arguments:

+    - `poll_interval`: The time (in seconds) between each readiness check.
+Default is 15 seconds.
+    - `lag_tolerance`: The maximum acceptable lag duration.
+Default is '1s' (1 second).

+    Example usage with custom values:

+    ```bash
+    dbt run-operation deploy_await --args '{poll_interval: 30, lag_tolerance: "5s"}'
+    ```

+    This example sets the poll interval to 30 seconds and the lag tolerance to 5 seconds.

-1. Once `deploy_await` returns successfully, you can manually run tests against the new deployment environment to validate the results.
+2. Once `deploy_await` returns successfully, you can manually run tests against the new deployment environment to validate the results.

 #### Cutover and cleanup